dillondesilva/dillondesilva.github.io/content/resume/index.md

 # Professional Career
 ## IDE Group
 ### Medical Device Product Developer Intern
-November 2023 - Present
+November 2023 - February 2024
+- Conducted a finite element analysis study for a medical device component which resulted in changes to a jig design

+- Implemented a formal technical design review template as part of the QMS

+- Ran tests, gathered and analysed data to determine root causes of fluid loss in a mechanical system as part of an RCA investigation.
+This informed several design changes for the next device revision.

+- Used basic machinery such as 3D printers and power/hand tools to create prototype/jig components for testing

 - Developed advanced CAD skills such as surfacing, sketching with equations and multi-body parts.
-- Conducted an FEA study for a medical device component
-- Contributed to documents that improved the QMS
-- Assisted with testing and development of product prototypes
 ________
 ## WiseTech Global
 ### Software Engineer